 In essence: for defense-specific lights go for maximum, scorching output, a tailcap switch and dead-simple programming.
 For utility lights, you can go for either type of switching and whatever you want for LED color and programming, the sky is the limit, just make sure that your light will support your most common tasks and it has a modest runtime.

-The Best LED Flashlights of 2019
+The Best LED Flashlights

 1 – Surefire Stiletto